 A Commander Is You: The Mayans are a combo of the Spammer Faction and the Ranger Faction.
 They extract 20% more resources from the same source than the other civilizations, and their archers are dirt cheap.
 Combine the two, and they definitely have reserves.

 Fragile Speedster: In terms of military force: their forte are Plumed Archers and Eagle Warriors, which are both good for Hit-and-Run Tactics.
-While they're not as beefy as the horse archers and cavalry they're supposed to replace they have noticeably higher HP than regular infantry or archers.
+While they're not as beefy as the horse archers and cavalry they're supposed to replace they have noticeably higher HP than regular infantry or archers and are dirt cheap.

 Foil: To the Aztecs.
 Their ships, archers, siege engines and fortifications are better, while their infantry and monks are considerably worse.
 The exception is the eagle warrior which is stronger than its Aztec equivalent and together with the also fast plummed archers, can effectively be considered a form of light cavalry - something that the Aztecs definitely lack.

-A Commander Is You: It's fairly hard to place but the Italians are mostly a Ranger Faction.
+A Commander Is You: The Italians are mostly a Ranger Faction.
 They receive a ranged unit for every situation: Genoese Crossbowmen who shoot Cavalry to pieces, cheaper Hand Cannoneers who can decimate Infantry, Skirmishers who kill other Archers, and cheaper Bombard Cannons that destroy buildings and are effective vs other siege weapons.
-They also get the melee Condottieri who kill gunpowder units.
+Most civs tend to have a specialization that keeps them from being pigeonholed in one role, and the Italians receive the melee Condottieri who kill gunpowder units.

 Light cavalry based civilization.
-They use the Northern Europe artstyle.
+They share the Eastern Europe artstyle with the Slavs (North European in the non-HD version).
 UU: Magyar Huszar (light cavalry with bonus against siege weapons).
 Wonder: Hunyad Castle.

 Born in the Saddle: A strong Magyar army is fully mounted, with Magyar Huszars, Paladins, Hussars, and Cavalry Archers.
 In real life, the Magyars spent their early history within a confederation of mostly Turkic peoples on the steppes and adopted a horseback lifestyle.
 They were feared throughout Europe as the most deadly cavalry soldiers.